 Hate it or love it, the world is full of acronyms.
 For customer support and success professionals, there are three that likely come up on a frequent basis: customer effort score (CES), Net Promoter Score (NPS®), and customer satisfaction (CSAT)—the primary customer success KPIs.

 In terms of understanding and fostering customer loyalty, CES has proven particularly useful.
-According to Gartner, CES is “25% more predictive of customer loyalty than the next best metric.”
+According to Gartner, CES is “Customer effort is 40% more accurate at predicting customer loyalty as opposed to customer satisfaction.”
 And lowering customer effort is an effective way to build customer loyalty, something most decision makers are highly interested in.
 Loyal customers become brand advocates, product experts, and—most importantly—they renew.

 Fair enough.
 But what, exactly, is customer effort score?
 And what are some of the ways that companies measure this telling customer success metric?